 This project was funded by a grant from the National Institute of Mental Health (R34MH092503).

 OHSU IRB #5580

 Principal Investigators: Christina Nicolaidis, MD, MPH, Oregon Health & Science University; Dora Raymaker, MS, Autistic Self Advocacy Network

-* Explanation of use of Person First Language on this site
+* Explanation of use of Identity First Language on this site